 - For a procedural crime drama, Law and Order: Criminal Intent has its share of Heartwarming Moments.
 Almost all of them center around Goren and Eames's relationship.

-Eames's testimony in "In the Wee Small Hours" where she is forced to read a letter she wrote asking for a new partner.
-As she allows to explain, the camera cuts between her devastated face and his hurt-yet-sympathetic face.
-She says he is an "acquired taste," and in the hallway afterwords he cuts off her apology and agrees that he is an acquired taste and was lucky she withdrew the letter.
+- Eames's testimony in "In the Wee Small Hours" where she is forced to read a letter she wrote asking for a new partner.
+As she explains, the camera cuts between her devastated face and his hurt-yet-sympathetic face.
+She says he is an "acquired taste;" in the hallway afterwards, he cuts off her apology and agrees that he is an acquired taste and was lucky she withdrew the letter.

 It's okay, Spence.
 We're still brothers.

 - Logan finally getting saved from exile on Staten Island after ten years and being allowed to join the Major Case Squad.
 His former boss, Lt.
 Van Buren at the 27th, apparently tried for years to get him back.